A guide to the major sports events of 2019

 Vancouver 2010: How adrenalin seekers get hooked by Whistler Sliding Centre

 What?
-FIS Nordic World Ski Championships
+FIS Nordic World Ski Championships (visit our event page)

 Where?
 Seefeld-in-Tirol, Austria